 When you update a workflow through the Workflow Manager, the old version is overwritten.

-When one or more installed workflows or Ready-to-Use workflows needs to be updated, you are informed when you start up the CLC Workbench.
-A dialog listing these workflows is presented, prompting you to open the Workflow Manager (figure 11.62).
+When one or more installed workflows or template workflows needs to be updated, you are informed when you start up the CLC Workbench.
+A dialog listing these workflows is presented, prompting you to open the Workflow Manager (figure 12.87).